Frequently Asked Questions

 The definitions section of the JCARR Procedures Manual

 lists many of the terms used in the rule-making process.
 If you still have any questions, contact the JCARR office for further clarification.

 Does JCARR invalidate rules?

 No, JCARR does not invalidate rules.
-The committee may recommend to the entire General Assembly, via a Concurrent Resolution, the invalidation of an administrative rule based on one or more of the legislative review criteria.
-In order for a rule to be invalidated, the resolution must pass both chambers of the General Assembly.
-If a rule is invalidated by the General Assembly, the agency may not file that rule again for the remainder of that General Assembly.
+The committee may recommend to the entire General Assembly the invalidation of a rule based on one or more of the legislative review criteria.
+In order for a rule to be invalidated, a concurrent resolution to invalidate the rule must pass both chambers of the General Assembly.
+If a rule is invalidated, the agency may not file the rule again for the remaining term of the General Assembly.